Jeep Liberty (KK): Recalls

-On June 7, 2011 Chrysler issued a safety recall on the 2011 model Jeep Liberty because they were possibly built with a missing or incorrectly installed steering column pivot rivet.
-On July 14, 2011 Chrysler issued another recall calling another 11,000 vehicles in for inspection.
+On June 7, 2011, Chrysler issued a safety recall on the 2011 model Jeep Liberty because they were possibly built with a missing or incorrectly installed steering column pivot rivet.
+On July 14, 2011 Chrysler issued another recall, calling another 11,000 vehicles in for inspection.

-On December 7, 2011 Chrysler issued a Customer Satisfaction Notification recall on Jeep Liberties manufactures between 2010 and 2011 equipped with power door locks.
+On December 7, 2011, Chrysler issued a Customer Satisfaction Notification recall on Jeep Liberties manufactured between 2010 and 2011 equipped with power door locks.
 The malfunction caused the right front and right rear door locks to make a ratcheting sound while using the power door locks.

-On July 2, 2013 Chrysler issued the first of several recalls addressing the Active Head Restraints failing to deploy during a rear end collision.
+On July 2, 2013, Chrysler issued the first of several recalls addressing the Active Head Restraints failing to deploy during a rear-end collision.
 The recall was issued on nearly half a million vehicles manufactured through January 14, 2013.
 Among them were the 2011 and 2012 Jeep Liberty.
 Three other recalls up until 2017 were issued concerning the same issue.

-The Jeep Liberty KK was also a subject of the infamous Takata air bag recall that affected millions of vehicles from multiple manufacturers.
+The Jeep Liberty KK was also a subject of the infamous Takata airbag recall that affected millions of vehicles from multiple manufacturers.
 According to the recall, "In the event of a crash necessitating deployment of one of the affected frontal air bags, the inflator could rupture with metal fragments striking and potentially seriously injuring the vehicle occupants."